Rentaro Utamaru

-I am a Ph.D. candidate in Public Policy at the University of Tokyo.
-Starting April 2026, I will join Waseda University as a JSPS Postdoctoral Research Fellow.
+I received my Ph.D. in Public Policy from the University of Tokyo in March 2026.
+I am a JSPS Postdoctoral Research Fellow at Waseda University.
 My research interests are in empirical industrial organization and applied econometrics, with a focus on identification and estimation of production functions.

 Contact: rentaro.utamaru@gmail.com